-Performance measures will be based upon number of the number of traffic violations issued to CMV drivers in work zones; the number of traffic enforcement details conducted. and crash statistics.
-All quantitative and/or qualitative progress will be tracked from information provided by LSU/HSRG, along with internal departmental statistics.
-This information will be reported quarterly, through MCSAP Quarterly Reporting.
-Adjustments will be made as the data indicates and as work zone locations change.
-Baseline crash data is established on calendar year 2018 statistics, as 2019 data is not yet available.
-FY2020 Update: As 2019 data became available, it indicated total CMV crashes within Work Zones had decreased 5.2% from 439 in 2018 to 416 in 2019.
-It also showed a 55.8% decrease in the total number of crashes within the 5 mile approach to Work Zones from 582 to 257 in 2018 and 2019 respectively.
-Current performance activities will continue as planned for FY 2021.
-FY 2022 Update: We continue to tracked from information provided by LSU (CARTS), along with internal departmental statistics.
-This information will be reported quarterly, through MCSAP Quarterly Reporting.
-Adjustments will be made as the data indicates and as work zone locations change.
-Regional supervisors closely monitor the statistical trends in their region and make the proper enforcement adjustments.
 FY 2023 Update: In 2021, the total number of reported CMV crashes increased by 13.6% compared to 2020.
 The number of fatal CMV crashes increased from 89 in 2020 to 114 in 2021, an increase of 28.1%.
-The number of injury CMV crashes increased from 1.851 to 2.157 during the same period, an increase of 16.5%.
+The number of injury CMV crashes increased from 1,851 to 2,157 during the same period, an increase of 16.5%.
 The percentage of CMV drivers in fatal crashes cited for violations stayed the same from 2020 to 2021 at 32.3%.
+Careless

-Careless Operation and Failure to Yield were the most frequent citations.
+Operation and Failure to Yield were the most frequent citations.
 CMV drivers in injury and property damage crashes were cited for violations 47.9% and, 49.3% of the time, respectively.
 Within this same year, careless operation accounted for the majority of violations committed in association with commercial vehicle crashes.
 Careless operation made up 35.0% of all violations given to the driver of the CMV in fatal crashes and 35.66% in all crashes.
 Other violations with relatively high occurrence rates were failure to yield, with 12.5% in fatal and 12.2% in all crashes.
 Since careless operation is often a proxy for speed violations, we can look at the combined percentage of speed and careless operation violations.
 For fatal CMV crashes, the combined violations (speeding & careless operation) make up 40.0% of all violations the CMV driver receives.
 In all CMV crashes, this percentage is 37.3%.
 When failure to yield is included, these percentages increase to 52.5% for fatal crashes and 49.6% for all crashes.
 The manner of collision most common in all CMV crashes are rear-end types at 29.0% and non-collision types (single vehicle crashes) at 20.54%.
 For fatal crashes, the types were rear-end collisions at 35.09%, right angle collisions at 18.42%, head-on collisions at 16.67%, and non-collision with motor vehicle crashes at 15.79.
 During 2021, 35.69% of all CMV crashes in Louisiana occurred on interstates, 29.56% occurred on state highways, and 16.25% occurred on U.S. highways.
 In 2020, the respective percentages were 37.14 %, 30.35%, and 18.43%.
 From 2020 to 2021, the number of fatal interstate crashes increased significantly from 22 to 49.
 U.S. highways experienced no change in fatal crashes and state highways saw a decrease of 2.7%.
 Thus, the overall increase in CMV related fatalities of 28.1% was largely due to the increase of fatalities on interstates.
 We continue to track from information provided by LSU (CARTS), along with internal departmental statistics.
-This information will be reported quarterly, through MCSAP Quarterly Reporting.
+This information will be reported quarterly, through MCSAP Quarterly Reporting, Adjustments will be made as the data indicates and as work zone locations change.
+Regional supervisors closely monitor the statistical trends in their region and make the proper enforcement adjustments.
+Update for FY 2024 We continue to track information provided by CARTS, A&I, and NRSS, along with internal departmental statistics.
+This information will be reported quarterly through MCSAP Quarterly Reporting.
 Adjustments will be made as the data indicates and as work zone locations change.
 Regional supervisors closely monitor the statistical trends in their region and make the proper enforcement adjustments.